 Trevor Noah was one of our inspiring guests on Spirit Sundae, a live Talk-show that I was blessed to co-host on Sunday mornings.
 A privilege to welcome dynamic personalities, faith- leaders and community heroes to discourse around a breakfast table to learn and grow together.

-This was my meditation for five years, encouraging viewers to recognize that we are more alike than we are different and building bridges across faith, race, culture and class divides.
-And yes!
-Trevor was as authentic then, as he is now on The Late Show!
+This series was my "satsang" & meditation for five years, on a reciprocal journey with viewers across the continent to affirm that "we are more alike than we are different", building bridges across faith, race, culture and class divides.
+And "Yes, Trevor was as authentic then, as he is now on The Daily Show!"

 "There Can Be No Keener Revelation of a Society's Soul than the way it treats its children" ~ Nelson Mandela